seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **BELARIUS**
 A goodly day not to keep house, with such
-Whose roof’s as low as ours!
+Whose roof's as low as ours!
 Hail, thou fair heaven!
-We house i’ the rock, yet use thee not so hardly
+We house i' the rock, yet use thee not so hardly
 As prouder livers do.

 **GUIDERIUS**